 The broadband connection in your bedroom is capable of carrying TV pictures to your computer/laptop.

 Remember, if you receive any television signals (no matter how poor) you will still need a valid TV license.

-A cable should be in your room already; if not just contact Residential Services or your RA.
+A cable should be available in your room already; if not just contact Residential Services or your RA.